davide-bergamasco/dncs-lab/README.md

 Each of these subnets contains different hosts and different router's network interfaces.
 The lenght of the various netmasks depends on the number of usable addresses needed in each subnet.

-In the case of `Subnet-A` it was also possible to use a /26 (255.255.255.192) netmask , which has 62 usable addresses as required.
+In the case of `Subnet-A` it was also possible to use a /26 (255.255.255.192) netmask ,which would have the required 62 usable addresses .
 Instead of the /26 I preferred to choose a /25 (255.255.255.127) netmask which as more free addresses.
 This because one of the address must be used for the router's network interface, so with the /26 netmask only 61 IP addresses were free to use meanwhile with the /25 we still have 125 free IP addresses.
 For all the other networks this issue does not occur.